 The total prescriptive amount is greater than the amount of native water allocated to the Cross-Complainant Public Water Suppliers in the Judgment and Physical Solution.
 The Court finds that the amount of water allocated to the Cross-Complainant Public Water Suppliers is appropriate and reasonable, and does not unreasonably burden the groundwater rights of other parties.
+Additionally, West Valley County Water District produced 169 AFY for reasonable and beneficial use over the continuous 5-year period of 2000-2004, sufficient to establish a prescriptive right.
+The Court finds that and Boron Community Services District produced 318

-Additionally, West Valley County Water District and Boron Community Services District also pumped groundwater in quantities greater than their respective allocated amounts in the Judgment and Physical Solution, and their allocations are fair and reasonable in light of their historical and existing reasonable and beneficial uses, and the significant and material reductions thereto required by the Physical Solution.
+AFY for reasonable and beneficial use over the continuous 5 year period of 2000 2004, to establish a prescriptive right.
+The allocation to these parties is also pumped groundwater in quantities greater than their respective allocated amounts in the Judgment and Physical Solution, and their allocations are fair and reasonable in light of their historical and existing reasonable and beneficial uses, and the significant and material reductions thereto required by the Physical Solution.